viniciusgerevini/clyde-js/LANGUAGE.md

 **shuffle**: Randomize variations.
 Any of the previous options can be used in combination with shuffle. (`shuffle`, `shuffle sequence`, `shuffle once`, `shuffle cycle`).

 The following example will show each item in following random sequence.
-Once all items are shown, the sequence will be randomised again, and shown in a different order.
+Once all items are shown, the sequence will be randomised again, and return items in a different order.

 ```
 ( shuffle cycle